Qabasin

 Qabasin (قبّاسين, Başköy) is a town located northeast of the city of Al-Bab in northern Syria.
 It is administratively part of the Al-Bab nahiya in the Al-Bab District of the Aleppo Governorate.
 11,382 people lived in the town in 2004.
 A nearby town is Arima, to the north-east.
 The town is inhabited by Turkmen and Arabs.

 Syrian civil war

 During the Syrian civil war, the town was initially captured by the Syrian opposition and later by ISIL.
-On 23 February 2017, the Syrian National Army and the Turkish Armed Forces captured the town from ISIL as well as the nearby towns of B'zaa and al-Bab after months of fighting.
+On 23 February 2017, the Syrian National Army and the Turkish Armed Forces captured the town from ISIL as well as the nearby towns of B'zaa and al-Bab after months of fighting as part of the Euphrathes Shield operation.